Analyze mptcp traces (.pcap)

 # How to install ?

-First of all you will need a wireshark version that supports MPTCP dissection.
+First of all you will need a wireshark version that supports my MPTCP patches.

 Once wireshark is installed you can install mptcpanalyzer via pip: